tclvisais a standard Tcl extension providing a binding

 I.e. when user sets a VISA channel to non-blocking mode by

-command with -blocking 0
+fconfigure command with -blocking 0 option,

-internally sets IO timeout for this channel to zero.
+tclvisainternally sets IO timeout for this channel to zero.

 When channel is reverted back to the blocking mode (that is the default